 How do you determine skill level in pickleball?

-You can determine your skill level in pickleball in one of three ways.
+You can determine your skill level in pickleball by:

-You can rate yourself based on being a novice, intermediate or advanced pickleball player.
-Another option is to use the USAPA Player Skill Ratings to determine a level between 1.0 and 5.5+, with 5.5+ being very experienced.
-For sanctioned tournament play, the USA Pickleball Tournament Player Ratings (UTPR) will determine your level based on wins/losses.
+1. Pickleball self-rating based on being a novice, intermediate or advanced pickleball player.
+2. Use the USAPA Player Skill Ratings between 1.0 and 5.5+ (5.5+ is very experienced).
+3. For sanctioned tournaments the USA Pickleball Tournament Player Ratings (UTPR) will determine your level based on wins/losses.

 What is a 3.0 level pickleball player?

 A 3.0 level pickleball player is a player who has developed some skills in pickleball but might be lacking in consistency and accuracy.
 The USAPA Player Skill Rating for a 3.0 level pickleball player’s ability to hit a forehand, states ‘Ability to hit a medium-paced shot.
 Lacks directional intent and consistency.’